 Need to find a pro for your Garage Insulation?Find Pros

 Once the garage insulation is installed, it’s important to take a quick inspection of the area.
 Since there is a lot of dangerous chemicals around this space, and since cars give off a lot of exhaust (and dangerous carbon monoxide), you’ll want to be sure everything is sealed off.
 Caulk around the bottom of the drywall and seal it to the floor.
 Weatherstrip the door leading into the house.
-Possibly buy a metal door for extra fire safety and always make sure it self-closes.
+Buy a metal door for extra fire safety and always make sure it self-closes or build a metal carport to avoid potential fires.
 And examine around any windows, electrical outlets, and the garage door for air leaks that may need to be addressed to ensure energy efficiency.